scaryghost/KF2ServerAchievements/README.md

 abstract class.

 ### File Data Link
-The FileDataLink class saves achievement data to the **KFServerAchievementsState.ini** file, located in the config folder.
+The FileDataLink class saves achievement data to the **KFServerAchievementsDataStore.ini** file, located in the config folder.
 As mentioned above, this is the default data link unless you specify otherwise.

 ### Http Data Link